Gods of the Plague

 Gods of the Plague (Götter der Pest) is a 1970 West German black-and-white drama film directed by Rainer Werner Fassbinder.

 Plot

-After his release from prison, ex-convict Franz Walsch finds his way back into the Munich criminal underworld and also finds that his attentions become focused upon two women, Joanna and Margarethe, as well as upon Günther, his friend who earlier shot his brother.
+After his release from prison, ex-convict Franz Walsch finds his way back into the Munich criminal underworld.
+His attentions become focused upon two women, Joanna and Margarethe, as well as upon Günther, his friend who earlier shot his brother.